rust-lang/rfcs/active/0000-rename-mut.md

 audit the implementation.
 As a result, its perfectly valid for regular, safe Rust code to mutate objects using `&` references and the language doesn't provide any tools to tell when this might be happening.
-There is nothing 'special' about these types - they are just plain old types.
+There is nothing 'special' about these types - they are just plain old types. `Cell` and `RefCell` might qualify as unusual special cases, but `Mutex` is a fairly fundamental type for concurrent programming in many languages.

 ## 2. `&` references do not offer practical immutability

 As stated above, `&` references can be used by safe code to mutate objects.
-This is obly possible if the objects themselves are implemented with unsafe code and specifically only if they contain an `Unsafe`.
-If it is known that an object does not contain an `Unsafe` and that no other object that is transitively reachable through it contains an `Unsafe` either, then it is impossible to mutate the object through a `&` reference.
+This is obly possible if the objects themselves are implemented with unsafe code.
+If it is known that an object does not contain unsafe code and that no other object that is transitively reachable through it contains a unsafe code either, then it is impossible to mutate the object through a `&` reference.
 This doesn't provide a particularly practical guarantee for the programmer, however.

 Lets look at the following code: